 “I’ve been working with Anne Leedom and her team at AL-PR for less than one year.
 Through our engagement I've been

-extremely impressed by Anne's expertise in expert branding, particularly her Emotional Branding consulting which has helped me build my business immeasurably.
+extremely impressed by Anne's expertise in expert branding, particularly her Emotional Branding Design, which has helped me build my business immeasurably.
 Her access to quality placements for my articles and her professional approach to business are exactly what I needed!

 Anne is insightful, credible, highly creative and responsive - critical skills in her industry which allow her to best represent her clients!”